fukurosan/Jhaystack/docs/traversal.md

 }
 ```

 If you executed a search for "jhaystack" you would get three results.
 One for id, one for name, and one for alias.
-This is useful if you're not necessarily interested in object composition, but rather just want to find anything that matches a given criteria.
+This is useful if you're not necessarily interested in object composition, but rather just want to find anything that matches the given criteria.

 ---